 “drawn by Sir H Englefield Bart / & given to M(?)
 P 1800”

-The section of ruined aqueduct depicted is, as yet, unidentified, but it is possibly part of one of the several ancient aqueducts which which originated in the River Aniene, east of Rome and provided the source of much of the ancient city's water.
+The section of ruined aqueduct depicted is, as yet, unidentified, but it possibly represents a section of the structure near the village of Moría close to Mytilene on the Greek island of Lesbos or it maybe part of one of the several ancient aqueducts which which originated in the River Aniene, east of Rome and provided the source of much of the ancient city's water.